Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\textbf{Cityscapes-VPS}: We follow VPS \cite{kim2020vps} 's public train/val/test split.
-Each video consists of 30 consecutive frames, with every five frames paired with the ground truth annotations.
-All 30 frames of each video are predicted, and only six frames with the ground truth are evaluated.
+We extensively perform experiments on two VPS datasets, including Cityscapes-VPS datasets and VIPER datasets.
+For fail comparison, we follow VPS~\cite{kim2020vps} and use its public train/val/test split of these datasets.
+Each video of the Cityscapes-VPS consists of thirty consecutive frames with every five frames having ground truth annotation, a total of 6 frames are annotated.
+VIPER is another high-quantity and quality video panoptic segmentation benchmark.
+Following VPS~\cite{kim2020vps}, We select the first 60 frames of 10 videos of the day scenarios as the validation set, with a total of 600 images.

-\textbf{VIPER}: VIPER is a video panoptic segmentation benchmark with high quantity and quality of the panoptic video annotation.
-Following VPS\cite{kim2020vps}, we follow the public train/val/split.
-For evaluation, we choose 10 validation videos from the day scenario, and use the first 60 frames of each video: total 600 images.